While Webbed Feet Were Evolving in Ancestral Ducks: A Journey Through Evolutionary Adaptation

 Adaptations to Different Environments

 Birds that primarily swim in open water often have larger, more extensively webbed feet, allowing for greater propulsion.
-In contrast, birds that navigate shallow, vegetated waters might possess less webbing, offering greater maneuverability amidst obstacles.
+In real terms, in contrast, birds that handle shallow, vegetated waters might possess less webbing, offering greater maneuverability amidst obstacles.
 This diversity in webbing demonstrates the adaptability of the underlying genetic mechanisms and the continuous influence of natural selection.

 Frequently Asked Questions (FAQ)